 It’s the ultimate comfort food to suite all tastes!
 A keeper for your collection of low calorie Indian recipes!

 I like to make this low fat Indian dahl during the week for dinner.
-Particularly if Lady Lynne is working away.

 The recipe makes two servings and can be frozen.
 So I’ll get another portion for another dinner that week too.